jjt/theon/README.md

 ## theon

 A Sass/CSS library that gives you an indexed set of neutral colors derived from a central base color.
-Mixing a bit of color into the greys looks nicer than the stark greys (#eee, #999, etc).
+Mixing a bit of color into your greys usually looks nicer than the stark greys (#eee, #999, etc).

 By default it has 15 shades, indexed by lightness.
 If you use the Sass version you can customize the base color along with the lightness and saturation, and/or rebuild `theon.css` by `@import 'theon-css';`.